-PAN was particularly styled "President of the Mountains," and in many languages his name has become a generic term for hills and mountains.
-The Chinese for mountain or hill is pan, and the Phœnician was pennah, whence, it is supposed, was derived the Cornish pen and the Scotch ben.
+PAN was particularly styled "President of the Mountains,"1 and in many languages his name has become a generic term for hills and mountains.
+The Chinese for mountain or hill is pan,2 and the Phœnician was pennah, whence, it is supposed, was derived the Cornish pen and the Scotch ben.
 All over the world the root pen or ben enters into mountain names, from the APENNINES to the PENNINE RANGE and from the Grecian PINDUS Mountains to the Peruvian PINRA.

-The Chinese regard mountains as the symbol of Constancy and Firmness, and, according to Swedenborg, "in the ancient Church divine worship was upon mountains, because mountains signified celestial Love."
+The Chinese regard mountains as the symbol of Constancy and Firmness, and, according to Swedenborg, "in the ancient Church divine worship was upon mountains, because mountains signified celestial Love."3

-In Egypt PAN was known as MIN, and three gigantic limestone figures of MIN have been found at the town of KOPTOS, the chief seat of his worship.
-"MIN," says Professor Petrie, "was the male principle," and it is probable that MIN is the same as man, in contradistinction to woman.
+In Egypt PAN was known as MIN, and three gigantic limestone figures of MIN have been found at the town of KOPTOS, the chief seat of his worship.4 "MIN," says Professor Petrie, "was the male principle," and it is probable that MIN is the same as man,5 in contradistinction to woman.
 Man, in Scotland pronounced mon, is the root of the Latin mens, the English mind, the Sanscrit manas, and of the Greek monos, meaning single, solitary, alone.
-It was originally, perhaps, om on, the "One Sun," or it may have been a coalition of ma on, the One Mother, as in moon, the symbol of the Magna Mater.
-RA, the Sun, was AMON or AMUN; the Greeks entitled Zeus AMMON or HAMMON; and the word Amen ! means firm, true, verily.
+It was originally, perhaps, om on, the "One Sun," or it may have been a coalition of ma on, the One Mother, as in moon, the symbol

-- Wisdom of the Ancients, Bacon.
+1 Wisdom of the Ancients, Bacon.

-- Knox (A.), Gloss. of Geogr.
+2 Knox (A.), Gloss. of Geogr.
 Terms, p.
 303.

-- Arcana Celestia, n.
+3 Arcana Celestia, n.
 4288.

-- Petrie (Flinders), Religion of Ancient Egypt, p.
+4 Petrie (Flinders), Religion of Ancient Egypt, p.
 59.

-- In Gypsy language man is the personal pronoun "I."
+5 In Gypsy language man is the personal pronoun "I."

+of the Magna Mater.
+RA, the Sun, was AMON or AMUN; the Greeks entitled Zeus AMMON1 or HAMMON; and the word Amen ! means firm, true, verily.

 The Anglo-Saxons termed the Moon mona; and at the present day Moon- or Mona-day is called "Monday."
-Anglesey, a famous sanctuary of the British Druids, was anciently known as MON, MONA, or MENAI; and MONA and MINNIE are familiar Christian names.
-MONA is an alternative name of the Isle of Man, which was also known as MONABIA.
+Anglesey,2 a famous sanctuary of the British Druids, was anciently known as Mon, Mona, or MENAI; and MONA and MINNIE are familiar Christian names.3 MONA is an alternative name of the Isle of Man, which was also known as MONABIA.

-The town of BODMIN was originally "the abode of MIN," and in nomenclature may be equated with the Indian ALLAHABAD, "the 'abad' or abode of ALLAH."
+The town of BODMIN was originally "the abode of MIN," and in nomenclature may be equated with the Indian Allahabad, "the 'abad' or abode of Allah."4

-IRMIN was the name of a Saxon Deity, and his title whence harmony (?)-suggests that he was a male aspect of MINERVA, the Sole Strong Fire.
-There is again this same connection in the names of the little animal known as the ermine
+IRMIN was the name of a Saxon Deity,5 and his title whence harmony (?)-suggests that he was a male aspect of MINERVA, the Sole Strong Fire.
+There is again this same connection in the names of the little animal known as the ermine6

-Compare surname HAMMOND.
+1 Compare surname HAMMOND.

-The place-names in Anglesey are of great interest.
+2 The place-names in Anglesey are of great interest.
 BEAUM-AR-IS = "Father Sun, the Sunlight."
 In fig. 746 EL was represented as a right angle.
 The word angle or an ag el is the root of modern ENGLAND.

-Compare surnames MANN, MANNING, etc.
+3 Compare surnames MANN, MANNING, etc.

-Cf. Taylor, Words and Places, p.
+4 Cf. Taylor, Words and Places, p.
 332.

-Doubtless related to the Saxon and Anglican Deity ER or IR.
+6 Doubtless related to the Saxon and Anglican Deity ER or IR.
 The surname ACKERMANN is the great ERMIN.
 MONRO is a reversed form of RAMON or RAYMONDE, and MUNDAY, SIMON, SIMEON, SYMON, and SIMMONDS are all from this same great root.